pi-kappa-devel/py-neer-match/README.md

 <img src="docs/source/_static/img/hex-logo.png" align="right" height="192"/>
 NEurosymbolic Entity Reasoning and Matching.

+# Features

+## Auxiliary Features
+In addition, the package offers explainability functionality customized for the needs of matching problems.
+The default explainability behavior is built on the information provided by the similarity map.
+In particular, the package can be used to calculate
+- partial matching dependencies on similarities.

 # Documentation
 Documentation is available for the latest version of the package [online]()